sqlfluff/sqlfluff/CONTRIBUTING.md

-# SqlFluff - Contributing
+# SQLFluff - Contributing

-:star2: **First** - thanks for being interested in improving sqlfluff! :smiley:
+:star2: **First** - thanks for being interested in improving SQLFluff! :smiley:

 :star2: **Second** - please read and familiarise yourself with both the content of this guide and also our [code of conduct](CODE_OF_CONDUCT.md).